-Be careful regarding messenger services such as WhatsApp, Signal, Telegram, et cetera!
-The end-to-end encryption does not prevent others who have the number of a user from finding out the IP by messages for example, which offers the possibility of localizing the location (IP geolocation).
-In addition, these software products often have internal automatic update functions which could be used to inject malicious software if the operating system is poorly secured.
-The same applies to VNC software (software to control devices remotely which we would compare to mainstream fellowships of Sub7 a.c.).
-If those are secured poorly or, as mentioned above, providing ultimate backdoors (which are officially used for "updates"), users may already have lost.
+Regarding messenger services such as WhatsApp, Signal, Telegram, et cetera you should better be carefull!
+The end-to-end encryption does not prevent other users having your phone number stored in their address book from finding out the IP address by sending messages, making calls and comparable.
+This offers the possibility of locating your current location (IP geolocation).
+Besides these software products often have their own automatic update functions which could be used to inject malicious software if the operating system is secured poorly.
+The same applies to VNC software which is executed with administrative rights (software to control devices remotely which we compare to mainstream fellowships of Sub7 a.c.) or Adobe Flash Plugins originated from unsafe sources.
+If those are not secured or as mentioned above providing ultimate backdoors (which are used for "updates" officially) users may already have lost beeing hacked, stalked, harassed,etc.

-There are several easy steps to follow to make your smartphone less leaking private/personal data:
+There are several easy steps to follow to make your smartphone leak less private/personal data:

 - Use VPN Connection for your Internet Connections.